klowe27/portfolio-react/README.md

 ## Description

 This site is a portfolio of my work and includes sample work, my background, work experience, skills and interests.
+I originally built this site with a basic .html and .css file, and I've completely rebuilt it using React.

 ## Site Plan